The Turkish Opposition Party is re -elected the president following the arrest of the mayor of Istanbul - ExBulletin

 They did not have the courage to compete with us in service, so they rather tried to intimidate our municipalities and the opposition by using the power of the government against their competitors, “Ozel told the Assembly.”
 They thought they could stay in power by polarizing the public and provoking new conflicts.

-Former Greek Prime Minister George Papandreou And a delegation from the European Socialist Party of the European Parliament visited the head office of CHP on Saturday to offer their support and solidarity with all the people who fight for democracy and the rule of law in Turkey.
+Former Greek Prime Minister George Papandreou and a delegation from the European Socialist Party of the European Parliament visited the headquarters of the CHP on Saturday to offer their support and solidarity with all the people who fight for democracy and the rule of law in Turkey.
 The Turkish media reported that Papandreou attended the Congress on Sunday.

 Erdogan and his party in power of justice and development, or AKP, underwent a major setback during the municipal elections last year, when the CHP retained control of key cities like Istanbul and Ankara while making huge gains elsewhere.